 Where the will was made without an attorney, there is no attorney to testify that the will was made correctly, so the will contest will also deal with possible issues of the will not made correctly and not signed correctly.

 Where the will has problems with the attorney or witnesses, the will contest will also focus on forgery.
-The problems with attorney or witnesses can be as follows:
+These problems could arise if the witnesses:

 Those were the three basic layout of most will contests.
 We are now going to go into each will contest ground with more detail.

-Mental Incapacity – To show mental incapacity to make a will, we need to prove that the person who died did not understand one or more of the following:
+Mental Incapacity – To show mental incapacity to make a will, we need to prove that the person did not understand one or more of the following:

-Dementia Disorders – When contesting a will based on lack of mental capacity, you have a higher chance of success when the person who made the will suffered from a dementia disorder.
+When contesting a will based on lack of mental capacity, you have a higher chance of success if the testator suffered from a dementia disorder, mental illness, or was in a weak physical state.
+The fact that the testator was taking potent mind-altering pharmaceuticals during the will execution can also play a significant role.

 Changes in memory and behavior in older adults usually point to dementia.
 The gradual cognitive decline caused by a degenerative condition eventually results in the loss of mental capacity required to make a will.
 The more dementia progresses, the harder it becomes for a person to make decisions.
 Therefore, the later the stage of Dementia, the more likely it is for the will contest to succeed.